Slaschounet/DEACT/README.md

 # DEACT
 Tool for editing and adding decks used in Tabletop Simulator

+# Version 0.3.2
+Added support for cards with content on their backs.
+Transform and modal cards will now have their back faces listed in the card list and will properly query scryfall for the back face in the style selection window.

+My art is still not showing.
+Whats the cache?
+- URLS are cached per card when you first query it.
+- These cached entries expire after 24 hrs.
+- If for some reason you need to clear your cache it is located in C:/ProgramData/DEACT (just delete the text file in there)

 # Version 0.3.0
 Added style selection window.
 New card info on hover (Image icon to open style window, amount of card in deck, zone of card (companion/commander or Library)).
 More style improvements.